vedph/cadmus_api/doc/settings.md

   - `ApiRootUrl`: the root URL to the API services.
 This is used to build clickable links in messages.
   - `AppRootUrl`: the root URL to the web application frontend.
 This is used to build clickable links in messages.
   - `SupportEmail`: the email address which should appear as the message's sender.
+- `Editing`: editing configuration:
+  - `BaseToLayerToleranceSeconds`: the tolerance interval, expressed in seconds, between the save time of a text part and that of its layer part.
+If not specified, a default value of 60 is used.
+This is a parameter used when detecting potential breaks in the layer parts when their base text gets edited.
+A layer part is potentially broken when the corresponding text part has been saved (with a different text) either after it, or a few time before it; this interval specifies that time.
+In both cases, this implies that the part fragments might have broken links, as the underlying text was in some way changed.
+To detect a potential break we can just check for last modified date and time; if the above conditions for save date and time are not met, the method can return false.
+If instead they are met, we must ensure that text has changed.
+To this end, we must go back in the text part history to find the latest save which changed the text, and refer to its date and time.

 ## Service-Specific Sections